kurema/BookViewerApp3/PrivacyPolicy.md

 * [YouTube](https://support.google.com/youtube/answer/7671399)

 #### Search queries
-BookViewer 3 by default sends search queries to Google to suggest words to search for you.
-You can change it to other provider or disable.
+BookViewer 3 by default do not sends search queries.
+You can enable search completion service in the settings.
+In that case, BookViewer 3 send search queries to Google or another provider to suggest words to search for you.

 ### GitHub
 GitHub is used to